Pippadi/MysoreLUGWebsite/articles/2022/05/sipb-setup-guide/sipb-setup-guide.md

 #### HTTPS

 Obtain SSL certificates for your domain from a CA. We're not going to go into how to do that here.
 That's its own world of pain everyone must at one point go through alone.
-Nginx Proxy Manager seems to allow you to request certificates from LetsEncrypt dircetly from the web interface.
+Nginx Proxy Manager seems to allow you to request certificates from LetsEncrypt directly from the web interface.
-We've personally never tried this, but I do know that you need to have your pastebin exposed on port 80 publicly (forwarded on your router), and that you cannot set your server's local IP as a hostname in Nginx Proxy Manager (for obvious reasons).
+We've personally never tried this, but we do know that you need to have your pastebin exposed on port 80 publicly (forwarded on your router), and that you cannot set your server's local IP as a hostname in Nginx Proxy Manager (for obvious reasons).
 Here, we're assuming you have your certs already.
 We're going to refer to them as `server.crt`, `server.key`, and `ca_bundle.crt`.

 Copy them to your `secrets` folder as you did with `htpasswd`.
 Append the contents of `ca_bundle.crt` to `server.crt`.